 Comfortably our best day's skiing in Japan ever.
 Praise be!

-We went to Ikenotaira today.
+He’s expensive because he is the best crepes in the village.
+We have not tried the gelatine cheese that is good for women.
+Please try and revert back to us.We went to Iketenaira today.
 We'd been keen to try this out despite suggestions that it wasn't that steep and was a bit limited.
 However we got it on a good day with bluebird skies and snow still in great condition.
 We had a great time with a bit of everything.

 There were still heaps of powder stashes everywhere although interestingly we were riding on top of the powder rather than through it today.

-There are some decent tree runs at Ikenotaira and very little competition for them the day we were there.
+There are some decent tree runs at Iketenaira and very little competition for them the day we were there.
 Definitely still needs more snow in the trees though.
 It's very skiable but those damn bamboo shoots swatting you all the time!

 The groomers were fun and as a bonus had heaps of rollers and ramps you could hit off.
 They stayed in pretty good condition all day.

 And whilst the park was disappointingly small it still provided some fun for my daughter.
 The park was dominated by rails with only one box (which you had to hike up to!) and a small jump.
 We'd read good things about the park and halfpipe but I guess, at least for the latter, there presumably hadn't been enough snow.

 Overall we liked the resort.
 The top runs were steep enough and the tree skiing was fun.
 The views were great too.
 It was cash only everywhere and signs were almost all in Japanese only but this just added to the charm.
 It was free for my daughter to ski as well (as was Suginohara), with only Akakura charging for her to ski so far - more than 4,000 yen so quite a big difference.
 Hats off to Suginohara and Iketenaira in this regard!